 - We expect the same high standards from all of our suppliers, contractors, sub-contractors and labour force.

 - As part of our contracting process, we include specific prohibitions against modern slavery, and we expect that our suppliers will hold their own suppliers to the same high standards.

-- Modern slavery may be found in our business, for example a cleaning and catering supplier, our material supply chains, outsourced activities, particularly to jurisdictions that may not have adequate modern slavery safeguards.
+- Modern slavery may be found in our business, for example, a cleaning and catering supplier, our material supply chains, and outsourced activities, particularly to jurisdictions that may not have adequate modern slavery safeguards.